Orville Jenkins Articles Menu

 The Kikuyu also vary considerably in height, indicating their varied origins.
 The Kikuyu also exhibit a wide range of features, including some similar to "Bushmen," or San, who used to be numerous in the area.
 (Only a couple of distinct San peoples, the Hadza and Sandawe, still live in the region, in northern Tanzania.)

 This seems to reflect the absorption of the ancient San peoples, whom Kikuyu legends call the "Athi," or "Earth People" (so called from living in depressions or caves in the earth).
-(The Athi may also have been Southern Cushites, who also tend to be shorter people, but tend to be darker.)
+The name Athi may have also referred to Southern Cushites, who also tend to be shorter people, but tend to be darker.

 Incidentally, the Kikuyu have also absorbed some people of Somali origin over the years.
 Further, during the Maasai civil wars in the early 1900s, whole clans of Maasai were given shelter by the Kikuyu in the highlands of Kenya.
 These Maasai clans are now integrated into the Kikuyu people.
 Various Kikuyu scholars have commented on these events in various publications in the 1970s to 1990s.